webix-hub/gitbook-webix-jet/details/models.md

 }
 ```

-Mind that if you synced a data component to a DataCollection, you have to perform *add/remove* operations on the master collection while synced view will reflect these changes automatically.
+Mind that if you synced a data component to a DataCollection, you must *perform **add/remove** operations on the master collection* while the synced view will reflect these changes automatically.
 Slave views can only update the master.

 ### [<span id="dynamic">2.
 Dynamic Data &uarr;</span>](#contents)